grueneschweiz/docs.gruene.ch/docs/1-2-terms.md

 ## Backend
 The backend is used to compose and change the content.
 That is, what is finally visible in the frontend.
 The backend can only be reached by login.
-To get to the backend, we call up the start page of our website and append `/wp-admin` to the URL.
+To get to the backend, you call up the start page of our website and append `/wp-admin` to the URL.
 Example:
 [yourdomain.com/wp-admin](https://yourdomain.com/wp-admin)